albertoSoto/streaming-magnolia/README.md

 - Can improve to the next level with a good cache configuration
 - Includes a basic content app for managing video asset provided by rest api
 - (Optional) Includes a configuration in a light module for basic based video component
-- (Optional) Includes a React project rendering your own streaming portal
+- (Optional) Includes a ReactJS project rendering your own streaming portal

 ## Usage
 > Step 1 - Just compile the project and execute it as a magnolia bundle.